Mitsuya Nagai: Fighting Network RINGS (1991–1997)

-Nagai debuted in RINGS on August 1, 1991 in a match against Herman Renting.
-He revealed himself as a promising rookie, showing will and toughness, but aside of a high-profile shoot match against Gerard Gordeau on December 7, in which he was defeated in 0:34, Nagai was relegated to low profile matches.
+Nagai debuted in RINGS on 1 August 1991, in a match against Herman Renting.
+He revealed himself as a promising rookie, showing will and toughness, but aside of a high-profile shoot match against Gerard Gordeau on 7 December, in which he was defeated in 0:34, Nagai was relegated to low profile matches.
 He qualified for the Mega Battle Tournament 1991, but was eliminated on the first round by Masaaki Satake.
-During his time at RINGS, Nagai competed in shoot style wrestling, mixed rules shoot contests and mixed martial arts fights.
-He competed in a number of shoot contests during the early years of RINGS where he was defeated by Dick Vrij on May 16, 1992 by TKO, and would also lose to Willie Peeters on July 16, 1992, however he got notable KO victories against Koichiro Kimura and Nobuhiro Tsurumaki, and a decision win against Nobuaki Kakuda.
+During his time at RINGS, Nagai competed in shoot style wrestling matches, shoot fights and mixed martial arts fights.
+He competed in a number of shoot contests during the early years of RINGS where he was defeated by Dick Vrij on 16 May 1992, by TKO, and would also lose to Willie Peeters on 16 July 1992, however he got notable KO victories against Koichiro Kimura and Nobuhiro Tsurumaki, and a decision win against Nobuaki Kakuda.

 In 1994, Nagai looked to ascend the scale by taking part on the Mega Battle Tournament 1994, eliminating Ameran Bitsadze on the first round, but then losing to Chris Dolman in the second.
-By 1995, RINGS was transitioning into a mixed martial arts promotion, and he faced Dick Vrij in a shoot rematch held in RINGS Holland on February 19, 1995, but he fell knocked by a knee strike while Vrij was illegally holding the ropes in the corner, an action which went unnoticed or the referee, and the decision was not overturned.
+By 1995, RINGS was transitioning into a mixed martial arts promotion, and he faced Dick Vrij in a shoot rematch held in RINGS Holland on 19 February 1995, but he fell knocked by a knee strike while Vrij was illegally holding the ropes in the corner, an action which went unnoticed or the referee, and the decision was not overturned.
 However, Mitsuya would get booked for a trend of victories back in Japan, beating the likes of Andrei Kopylov, Yoshihisa Yamamoto and Carl Greco.
-He finally would get his retribution over Vrij submitting him via heel hook in an MMA fight on August 24, 1996.
+He finally would get his retribution over Vrij submitting him via heel hook in an MMA fight on 24 August 1996.
 Nagai then fought Tsuyoshi Kohsaka, overwhelming the judoka with kicks, palm strikes, body punches and knees while Kohsaka fended off the strikes with takedowns and submission attempts.
 However, when the fight was brought back to standing Nagai beat him with knees, earning a TKO victory and one of the biggest wins of his RINGS career.
 He then got another MMA victory against Willie Peeters, winning via heel hook, but his momentum got cut short by a submission loss to Kiyoshi Tamura at the Mega Battle Tournament 1996.
 In 1997, Nagai competed in several MMA fights, losing his first three, with two of those losses coming via mismatched contests against heavyweight fighter Joop Kasteel.
 He then got notable wins against Valentijn Overeem, Andre Mannaart and Chris Haseman, all by heel hook.

 In 1997, Nagai got a license by the All Japan Kickboxing Federation and competed at the Kick Over IX event as a RINGS representative.
 It would be his last year in the promotion, as he left RINGS after a match with Akira Maeda in which Maeda shot on him after the bell, although it is possible it could have been a worked shoot.